mayerrobert/jmurmel/mlib.md

 ### curry
     (curry func args*) -> function

-Returns a function that applies args and the arguments it is called with to func.
+Returns a function that applies `args` and the arguments it is called with to `func`.
 ### rcurry
     (rcurry func args*) -> function

-Returns a function that applies the arguments it is called with and args to func.
+Returns a function that applies the arguments it is called with and `args` to `func`.
 ### with-gensyms
     (with-gensyms (names*) forms*) -> result

-"with-gensyms" is a macro commonly used by Common Lispers to help with avoiding name capture when writing macros.
+`with-gensyms` is a macro commonly used by Common Lispers to help with avoiding name capture when writing macros.
 See "Practical Common Lisp, Peter Seibel" (http://www.gigamonkeys.com/book/macros-defining-your-own.html)